Course Outline

 Format:

 From Week 5, students will be engaging in regular role play triad practice, consolidating their counselling skills and increasing their counselling awareness via peer and tutor feedback.
 After each tutorial, the student is expected to reflect on their role play practice, strictly using the Kolb experiential learning model to guide their thinking.
-At week 11, the collection of reflections are collated in an APA 7th ed. formatted written assignment, including a conclusion paragraph which alludes to their areas of growth during the semester as well as areas needing further development.
-This document is then submitted online via plagiarism checkers.
+At week 11, the collection of reflections are collated in an APA 7th ed. formatted written assignment, including a conclusion paragraph which alludes to their areas of growth during the trimester as well as areas needing further development.
+This document is then prepared within Cadmus, and submitted online via plagiarism checkers.

 Criteria: